pontazaricardo/OpenGL_Shadings/README.md

 ### Visualization

-When running the program, the defaul 3D models are loaded.
+When running the program, the defaul 3D models are loaded:
+1. To change the displayed model, press 'm'.